akchao/cit-591-fall-2017-project-scrambled-brainz/README.md

-# cit-591-fall-2017-project-scrambled-brainz
+# Shapes of Stories
-cit-591-fall-2017-project-scrambled-brainz created by GitHub Classroom
+created by GitHub Classroom

 Shapes of Stories